 The musicians – Stuart Zobel (7 string guitar), Naoyuki Sawada (cavaquinho and bandolim) and Brandi Ledferd (pandeiro and vibraphone) came together in 2013, bringing their experience in Brazilian music as well as different musical genres such as tango and classical music to create a sound that appeals to lovers of instrumental music of all kinds.

 Choroloco’s performances blend hip shaking rhythms, heartbreakingly beautiful melodies and improvisational joy, and they frequently perform throughout the Pacific Northwest and beyond.
+They have shared the stage with the great choro groups Trio Brasileiro and Choro das Três, and in 2015 they were invited guests in the Berkeley Choro Festival.

 Stuart Zobel is a guitarist and composer that emphasizes in Latin American and theatrical music.
 He has played, composed, and directed music for Seattle’s Moisture Festival, Fremont Players, Cirque du Flambe, among others.
 He keeps busy playing choro, tango, samba, and bossa nova, as well as teaching guitar and Spanish classes.